 This week, a Home Office spokesperson told The Guardian: ‘Immigration enforcement is responding to the unique circumstances of the coronavirus outbreak and following the latest guidance from Public Health England.
 This includes providing soap and cleaning materials to all detainees.
 Decisions to detain are made on a case-by-case basis and kept under constant review, but our priority is to maintain the lawful detention of the most high-harm individuals, including foreign national offenders.’

 Rather than hiding behind the popular ‘foreign national offenders’ trope – which is often used to legitimise the cruel practice of immigration detention – the Home Office must remind itself of the test for detention and the duty of care owed to all detainees.
-If a person cannot be removed within a reasonable time, detention must cease.
-The questions we must ask are simple ones: Is that test really met in today’s unprecedented emergency situation?
+The questions we must ask are simple ones: Is the acid test really met in today’s unprecedented emergency situation?
 If not, why haven’t all detainees been released?

 Annahita Moradi is a barrister and member of the Red Pepper Editorial Collective